simranjeet1407/TDD-Projects/README.md

 ## Setup

 1. Clone this respositary to your machine.
-2. Go into the project's rrot directory, and run the command `npm install`.
+2. Go into the project's root directory, and run the command `npm install`.
 3. Run the test suit using the command `npm test`.

 If the command `npm test` does not work, you may need to install mocha globally on your machine.Do this with the command `npm install -g mocha`.